Preventing childhood injuries in Uganda

 To our knowledge this will be the first RCT on child safety equipment and education conducted in Africa.
 The results will thus have significant implications for other lower income countries both in terms of research methodology and effectiveness information.

-Following is a virtual exhibition of images and stories featuring the work of The George Institute for Global Health, in partnership with the Makerere University School of Public Health.
-A photobook equivalent is also available as a downloadable document on this page.
+Explore a photobook showcasing this work from The George Institute for Global Health, in partnership with the Makerere University School of Public Health, here.

 For more information please contact Prasanthi Attwood.